wncc/TSS-2021/Python & its Applications/Week-1/README.md

 - The datetime library:  The datetime module supplies classes for manipulating dates and times.You should have a basic idea about creating a date and datetime objects and know about some of the methods.
 You can head over to [this](https://www.geeksforgeeks.org/python-datetime-module-with-examples/) link to learn about them.

 Important thing to note here is you don’t really need to remember all of these functions/methods.
 Instead you should just be familiar with the module, know about what kind of methods and constants are there in it.
 Whenever you are working and need to use any function/method from a module but don’t remember the exact syntax you can just head over to that module’s documentation.

+## Classes and Objects
+**Object-oriented programming** is one of the most effective approaches to writing software.
+In object-oriented programming you write classes that represent real-world things and situations, and you create objects based on these classes.
+You can think of a class as a collection of many different functions and attributes (variables) that can be accessed by an object of that class.
+These methods inside a class are defined almost in the same way normal Python functions are defined, with a major difference being the '_self_' argument and some special methods only found in a class body, for example:- the '_\_\_init___' method, '_\_\_add___' method, etc.

+When you write a class, you define the general behavior that a whole category of objects can have.
+When you create individual objects from the class, each object is automatically equipped with this general behavior; you can then give each object whatever unique traits you desire.

+Making an object from a class is called _instantiation_, and you work with _instances_ of a class.
+You’ll specify the kind of information that can be stored in instances, and you’ll define the actions that can be taken with these _instances_.

+You can visit [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-1/Classes.ipynb) to learn about classes and objects.
+You can also go through [this video](https://www.youtube.com/watch?v=jQiUOV15IRI&list=PLzMcBGfZo4-l1MqB1zoYfqzlj_HH-ZzXt&index=2).

 ## Assignment